sonatype-nexus-community/DevAudit/README.md

 - `choco`  Do a package audit of packages installed by the Choco package manager.

-- `oneget` Do a package audit of the OneGet package source on Windows.
+- `oneget` Do a package audit of the system OneGet package source on Windows.

 - `nuget` Do a package audit of a NuGet v2 package source.
 You must specify the location of the NuGet packages.config file you wish to audit using the `-f` or `--file` option otherwise the current directory will be searched.
 - `bower` Do a package audit of a Bower package source.
 You must specify the location of the Bower packages.json file you wish to audit using the `-f` or `--file` option otherwise the current directory will be searched.
 - `composer` Do a package audit of a Composer package source.
 You must specify the location of the Composer composer.json file you wish to audit using the `-f` or `--file` option otherwise the current directory will be searched.

+- `dpkg` [Experimental] Do a package audit of the system dpkg package source on Debian Linux and derivatives.

+- `rpm` [Experimental] Do a package audit of the system RPM package source on RedHat Linux and derivatives.
+- `yum` [Experimental] Do a package audit of the system YUM package source on RedHat Linux and derivatives.

 For every package source the following general audit options can be used:
 - `-f --file` Specify the location of the package manager configuration file if needed.
 The NuGet, Bower and Composer package sources require this option.